blake-marsh/GARCH_replication/README.txt

 To run the code:
  All the datasets are included.
 Some programs require the sas7bdat package to load the data.
  The code should be self contained with all functions and output in a single file.
- The MIDAS-GARCH package requires the intnx function included in intnx.py
+ The GARCH-MIDAS package requires the intnx function included in intnx.py.

 garch_11.py runs the GARCH(1,1) model